DSoftTechnology/ADS-FDA-Pool3/README.md

 ###d) Used at least 3 human-centered design techniques

 Entire project conducted with human-centered design and tools.
-Changes continuously integrated, deployed on a staging system and tested, then provided back to users for their reactions and additional inputs.
+Changes continuously integrated, deployed on a staging system and tested, then provided back to users for their reactions, criticisms and additional inputs.

 * 1) Team brainstorming sessions - Worked within project team to brainstorm concepts and wireframes for development to meet user needs; developed user navigation map
 * 2) Use Cases - 3 iterations centered on 3 identified primary personas (but not potential FDA data provider or maintainer personas)